ethereum/ethereum-org-website/public/content/developers/tutorials/data-storage-strategies/index.md

 published: 2024-05-15
 ---

-There are several ways to storage information on the blockchain:
+There are several ways to store information on the blockchain:

 - EIP 4844 blobs
 - Calldata